grid5000/g5k-api/README.md

   time of writing (2011-10-18), these alerts are sent to
   <cyril.rohr@irisa.fr>.
 You might want to change that.

+## Kadeploy update process

+Since Kadeploy3 uses DRb to communicate with clients, and that a lot of code is shared between the client and server, clients must have the whole kadeploy3 code accessible.
+So, each time a new version of Kadeploy is released and installed on the Grid5000 sites, you MUST remember to update the files accordingly (those are stored in lib/kadeploy3/ )

+* rake kadeploy:upgrade BRANCH=3.1.6
+* rake package:bump:patch

+Package and deploy :-)

 ## Authors
 * Cyril Rohr <cyril.rohr@inria.fr>